Functional beverage: Market

 Market segments of the functional beverage industry are divided mainly into four parts.
-Those include hydration; energy/rejuvenation; health and wellness; and weight management.
+Those include hydration, energy and rejuvenation, health and wellness, and weight management.
 Each segment has its own target market and consumers.
 Overlapping of target consumers does occur—not because of undefined market needs, but due to consumer acceptance of functional beverages.

-Types of Functional Beverages
+Types of functional beverages

 Sports drinks

 Sports drinks, also known as electrolyte drinks, are non-caffeinated functional beverages whose stated purpose is to help athletes replace water, electrolytes, and energy before, during and especially after training or competition.
 The evidence is lacking pertaining to the efficacy of use of commercial sports drinks for sports and fitness performance.

-Regulation of Sports drinks
+Regulation of sports drinks

 In July 2024, the FDA revoked its authorization for the use of brominated vegetable oil (BVO), which is a stabilizer for fruity and citrus-flavored food and beverages.
 BVO has been found to have potential negative consequences for human health.
+In some studies BVO has been shown to cause an increase in bromide triglycerides level in the heart, lungs and fat tissue.
 In 2024, few beverages in the U.S. contained BVO, with many companies having phased out BVO in the 21st century, including PepsiCo with Gatorade in 2013, and Coca-Cola with Powerade in 2014.
 BVO was most commonly found in citrus-flavored drinks.

 Energy drinks

 Highly caffeinated, often highly sweetened, energy drinks are common on the beverage market worldwide.
-Consumer demand has helped generate a new generation of "energy drink" brands containing similar amounts of caffeine, calories, and sugar.
+Consumer demand has helped generate a new generation of energy drink brands containing similar amounts of caffeine, calories, and sugar.

 Various ingredients found in energy drinks may include taurine, caffeine, B vitamins, guarana, ginseng, ginkgo biloba, L-carnitine, sugars, yerba maté, and creatine.
 Although these ingredients have been approved by the United States Food and Drug Administration, health experts recommend that consumers understand contents shown on the product labels, as these ingredients are not included to improve health.

 In some functional beverages, particularly energy drinks, the caffeine content can range from 50 to 200 milligrams per serving.
 According to Health Canada, beverage products with variable levels of caffeine may not be safe for children.